awesomemotive/WP-Mail-SMTP/readme.txt

 ### What's Next

-If you like this plugin, then consider checking out our other projects:
+If you like our WP Mail SMTP plugin, then consider checking out our other projects:

 * <a href="https://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.
+* <a href="https://wpforms.com/" rel="friend" title="WPForms">WPForms</a> - #1 drag & drop online form builder for WordPress (trusted by 4 million sites).
 * <a href="https://www.monsterinsights.com/" rel="friend" title="MonsterInsights">MonsterInsights</a> - See the Stats that Matter and Grow Your Business with Confidence.
 Best Google Analytics Plugin for WordPress.
+* <a href="https://www.seedprod.com/" rel="friend" title="SeedProd">SeedProd</a> - Create beautiful landing pages with our powerful drag & drop landing page builder.
+* <a href="https://rafflepress.com/" rel="friend" title="RafflePress">RafflePress</a> - Best WordPress giveaway and contest plugin to grow traffic and social followers.
+* <a href="https://smashballoon.com/" rel="friend" title="Smash Balloon">Smash Balloon</a> - #1 social feeds plugin for WordPress - display social media content in WordPress without code.
+* <a href="https://aioseo.com/" rel="friend" title="AIOSEO">AIOSEO</a> - the original WordPress SEO plugin to help you rank higher in search results (trusted by over 2 million sites).
-* <a href="https://www.seedprod.com/" rel="friend" title="SeedProd">SeedProd</a> - Jumpstart your website with the #1 Coming Soon & Maintenance Mode Plugin for WordPress.
+* <a href="https://www.pushengage.com/" rel="friend" title="PushEngage">PushEngage</a> - Connect with visitors after they leave your website with the leading web push notification plugin.
+* <a href="https://trustpulse.com/" rel="friend" title="TrustPulse"></a> - Add real-time social proof notifications to boost your store conversions by up to 15%.

 Visit <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.